How to Kill a Tree Stump: 4 DIY Ways to Remove it for Good

 If you’re wondering how to kill a tree stump without wasting your hard-earned money, energy and time, read on to see the four easiest methods.
 We've laid out the steps of each technique so you can decide which one of the tree stump removal methods is the right option for you.

 By using Epsom salt, you can fairly easily get rid of a tree stump.
 It's a cheap method that doesn't require a lot of time or effort, and many of us have Epsom salt already in our houses.
 I have some now in the bathroom sink cabinet for when I want to soak in the tub.
 You probably do, too.

-This method is easiest if you have a drill bit and a power drill, but you can also create the holes with thick and long nails and a hammer, which you're more likely to have in the garage already.
+This method is easiest if you have a drill bit and any types of drills (though a power drill with a battery is best here), but you can also create the holes with thick and long types of nails and the right types of hammers with a claw to help you remove the nails, which you're more likely to have in the garage already.

 First, you have to drill holes into the stump as deep as possible.
 Make sure that these holes are a quarter-inch wide and almost 3 inches from outside a tree stump.

 These holes should be at least an inch apart from one another.
 Drill as many holes as you can on the surface of the stump.
 These holes should intersect with each other under the surface if possible.

 Next, fill these holes up with Epsom salt.
 But leave some space at the top to add water.
 This will dissolve the minerals, though you may need to return later to add more water as the process occurs.
 Be careful while adding water to prevent spillage of the solution.